 - All levels of government (in collaboration with relevant professional colleges) take the necessary administrative steps to support new prescribers seeing patients for medical abortion.

-- Relevant ministries and programs covering federal patients facilitate access to a comprehensive package of reproductive health services, including medical abortion.
+- Under the Federal Health Minister’s leadership, all relevant ministries and programs covering federal patients facilitate access to a comprehensive package of reproductive health services, including medical abortion.
 This means ensuring cost coverage for Mifegymiso as well as supporting health care providers’ participation in all relevant programs and addressing issues jeopardizing people's access to healthcare.

 - All provincial and territorial governments remove policies that compromise access to abortion.
-For example, New Brunswick needs to start funding abortions and ultrasounds provided outside of hospitals.
+For example, New Brunswick and PEI start funding abortions and ultrasounds provided outside of hospitals.

 - All levels of government support programs that ensure Mifegymiso is accessible for all.
 This includes medical abortion by telemedicine and in clinics where undocumented or uninsured patients can access care.